openownership/data-standard/docs/schema/guidance/record-ids.rst

 There are situations where a publisher's system can allow information about the same person, entity or relationship to be collected in relation to the beneficial ownership networks of two (or more) different subjects.
 In these cases, information from different sources about the same person, entity or relationship can exist side-by-side and needs to be represented in published data.
 In these cases, each set of information MUST have its own record identifier.
 (See the example below.)

-The value of an entity or person record identifier MAY be a function of: the identity of the entity or natural person in question, plus the identity of the subject of the beneficial ownership network in which the entity or person appears.
+The value of an entity or person record identifier MAY be a function of: the identity of the entity or natural person, plus the identity of the subject of the beneficial ownership network in which the entity or person appears.
 See :ref:`guidance-identifiers` for guidance on representing the identity of entities and natural persons.

 The identity of a relationship is constituted by the identities of its subject and interested party.
 Therefore the value of a relationship record identifier MAY be a function of: the record identifiers of its subject and interested party, plus the identity of the subject of the beneficial ownership network in which the relationship appears.